A topological attractor of vortices as a clock generator based on polariton superfluids: Topological attractor

-We also stress that the topological attractor is spontaneously formed during the dynamical evolution while the Gaussian white noise is seeded as an initial condition.
-The system is bistable, which is why it relaxes to either clockwise or anti-clockwise rotation stochastically, each orientation appearing with a $50\%$ probability.
-The rotation direction of the topological attractor may be controlled by seeding an initial orbital angular momentum.
-Additionally, it is important to note that one can switch from any state of the topological attractor to any desired target state.
-The details are discussed in Appendix C.
+We also note that the polariton system is bistable due to the strong nonlinearity, which is why it relaxes to either clock-wise or anti-clockwise rotation stochastically, each orientation appearing with a $50\%$ probability.
+The rotation direction of a given topological attractor may be imprinted by seeding an initial orbital angular momentum, which is similar to the method to control the chirality of stable vortices.
+Fig. \ref{fig:switch} shows four examples of spontaneously formed topological attractors with target rotation directions defined by seeding an initial orbital angular momentum, which is depicted by two small colored figures.
+Further, the topological attractor could be switched to a new one characterized by a different frequency by simply modulating the pump power $P_{0}$ (see red arrow).
+Additionally, it is important to note that the bistable topological attractors with opposite rotation directions could also be controlled by switching an additional incoherent Gaussian pump $P'(r)=P_{1}e^{-[((x+4)^2+y^2)/2^{2}]^{10}}$ at the position symmetric to the potential slot with respect to the \rm{x}-axis (see blue arrows).
+In general, we are able to switch from any state of a topological attractor to any desired target state.
+The dynamical switch with the modulation of $P'(r)$ is shown in the supplementary movie, switch-p1-a(b), respectively.